 Quick Classifieds—Students in 3rd through 6th grades are introduced to the classified section of newspapers, reading aloud sample classified ads.
 They then write their own classified ads using descriptive details and persuasive techniques to sell unusual items which Darleen pulls out of a bag, including silly things like an old boot, a holey sock, an apple with a bite taken out of it, etc. A fun newspaper format provided.

-I Refuse-- This workshop is based on a silly poem written by Shel Silverstein about a child who refuses to do his chores.
+I Refuse -- This workshop is based on a silly poem written by Shel Silverstein about a child who refuses to do his chores.
 Students in 3rd through 8th grades write a similar rhyming poem about a chore they particularly hate doing, such as dishes, taking out the trash, mowing the yard, etc. While students air their dislike for chores, they’re learning to use strong verbs and adjectives to create a silly poem that's extremely fun to read aloud.
+Students seem to love this workshop and think it's fun to write about a chore they hate!

 Cute—Students write a fun story about an animal who wants to change his image.
 Emphasis will be on writing in sequence, using dialogue, and creating a twist or surprise ending.
 Based on the picture book, Cute.
 For students in 4-8th grades.
 Might work for older students, too, just haven't tried it out on high school students yet.